 Pink Trombone is a web vocal tract simulator.
 It is an open source software.

 Praat contains a vocal tract simulation.
 The vocal tract model in Praat was developed to synthesize sounds that other implementations were not able to produce.
 It is an open source software.

 MATLAB realtime/interactive tools for speech science research and education.
 It is an open source software.

 CWEB port of Pink Trombone.
 It is an open source software.

 VocalTractLab is a software for articulatory synthesis research that uses a 3d geometry model of the phonatory system.
-It produces high quality speech.
-It is a closed source software, free for non-commercial use, and requires registration to unlock all the features.
+It produces high quality speech and is an open source software.

 Vocal tract modelling with the 2D digital

 The software is closed source, but may be used free of charge.